gravitl/netmaker-k8s-docs/_build/html/_sources/core-concepts.rst.txt

 Solution with Netmaker
 -------------------------

-It is worth noting that there is currently a gap in this soultion.
-Clusters must have non-overlapping subnets.
-A future version of Netmaker will solve this issue.
-Assuming the clusters have non-overlapping subnets, one node on each cluster is added to a Netmaker network.
-Each node acts as a gateway to access the network of the other cluster as follows.
+One node on each cluster is added to a Netmaker network.
+Each node acts as an inbound gateway to the respective cluster network.

 .. image:: images/concept11.png
    :width: 100%